-A full example is shown in the widgets/sample_page.html file in the Airtime installation tarball, or /usr/share/doc/airtime/examples/ directory if you have installed the Debian/Ubuntu package of Airtime.
+A full example is shown in the widgets/sample_page.html file in the Airtime installation tarball, on GitHub, or in the /usr/share/doc/airtime/examples/ directory if you have installed the Debian/Ubuntu package of Airtime.

 The following code is for a small airtimeLiveInfo widget that displays information about the current show (show time elapsed, and show time remaining), as well as some information about the next show (start time and end time).
 In this example, the label text for onAirNow is translated into French for local language support: